From Nashville to You: Background and production

 In Spring 1994 it was reported in various newspapers that Jackson was preparing an album of country music.
 Tommy Martin was recruited as producer of the album by Jackson's ex-husband and manager Jack Gordon.
 Gordon described Jackson as "the new country-western heart throb."
 Gordon also described the album as "very up, very country, very Garth Brooks-like."

-Recording sessions for the album took place from March 20–27, 1994 at Creative Recording Studios in Nashville.
+Recording sessions for the album took place from March 20–27, 1994 at the Creative Recording studio in Nashville.
 The album was recorded with a live band and a team of three backing vocalists.
 When asked by TimesDaily why she chose to record a country album, Jackson replied:

 Martin called on his friend, countrypolitan singer Lee Greenwood, to collaborate with Jackson.
 The result was the duet "What You Don't Say."
 Greenwood stated that Jackson "is presented with a great challenge here to be accepted into the country music community.
 I don't think she is going to have any trouble.
 First of all, on these songs she is very unique(sic).
 There is not a voice like hers."